How to Create Desktop Shortcuts in Windows 11

 How do I remove a shortcut without deleting the original file?

-You can safely delete any shortcut by right-clicking it and selecting Delete or pressing the Delete key on your keyboard.
-Because a shortcut is only a link, removing it will never delete the original file, folder, or application it points to.
+Shortcuts delete safely by right-clicking them and selecting Delete or pressing the Delete key on the keyboard.
+Removing a shortcut never affects the original file, folder, or application since it functions as a reference link.

 Can I add shortcuts to the taskbar instead of the desktop?

-Yes, you can pin apps to the taskbar for faster access.
-Right-click an app in the Start menu or on your desktop and select Pin to taskbar.
-This keeps the icon visible at all times, even when you have other windows open, unlike desktop shortcuts.
+Taskbar pinning provides faster access for applications.
+Right-clicking an app inside the Start menu or desktop and selecting Pin to taskbar keeps the icon visible constantly, even with active windows open, unlike desktop shortcuts.

 Was this guide helpful?